CredGuard2026/CredGuard/README.md

 CredGuard is a credential-based Intrusion Detection System (IDS) for Internet of Things (IoT) environments that couples supervised learning with Explainable Artificial Intelligence (XAI).
 Rather than inspecting packet payloads or network flows, CredGuard operates at the **authentication layer**: it models the behavioural signature of every login attempt — inter-arrival timing, attempt progression, failure ratio, credential structure, and network/geographic origin — and classifies it as `Normal` or `Attack` in real time.

 CredGuard is an **end-to-end framework**, not a single model.
-It spans five stages: construction of a unified authentication dataset (**CredGuardV1**) from five heterogeneous sources, leakage-free behavioural feature engineering, a controlled benchmark of three Machine Learning (ML) and three Deep Learning (DL) architectures, an explainability layer built on SHAP and LIME, and a deployed Flask/PostgreSQL service that executes autonomous mitigation on a physical Raspberry Pi IoT node.
+It spans five stages: construction of a unified authentication dataset (**CredGuardV1**) from five heterogeneous sources, leakage-free behavioural feature engineering, a controlled benchmark of three Machine Learning (ML) and three Deep Learning (DL) architectures, an explainability layer built on SHAP and LIME, and a deployed Flask/PostgreSQL service that issues access-control decisions to a physical Raspberry Pi IoT node.
 Detection does not stop at the login boundary: a **post-login behavioural engine** continues to score the session against the user's own historical baseline, so a stolen credential that survives authentication is still caught in-session.

 ---